camunda/blog.camunda.org/content/post/2019/07/indiana-farm-bureau.md

 ### Q: How long have you been using Camunda?

-A: (S) Almost a year.
+A: (Sowmya) Almost a year.
 We did our PoC in late 2017/early 2018 and were in production by December 2018.

 ### Q: Do you use the Community or Enterprise edition?

 A: (S) Enterprise<br>
-\(C\) Our Developers use the community edition for local use
+\(Corinna\) Our Developers use the community edition for local use

 ### Q: How are you using Camunda?